chriszarate/supergenpass/README.md

 ## Should I use SuperGenPass?

+Maybe!
 Do you like bookmarklets?
 Do you like *not knowing* what your passwords are?
 Do you like the idea of using a slightly quirky password solution?
+You *do*?

 ## Develop locally

-SuperGenPass development requires [Grunt][2]:
+SuperGenPass development requires [Grunt][grunt]:

 ```shell
 git clone https://github.com/chriszarate/supergenpass.git && cd supergenpass